lyh970817/gladfunctions/README.md

 # gladfunctions

-A collection of R functions to clean, export, summarise and plot questionnaire data of the GLAD (*Genetic Links to Depression and Anxiety*) study.
+A collection of R functions to clean, export, summarise and plot questionnaire data of the GLAD (Genetic Links to Anxiety and Depression) study.

 # How to Install